-Led by: Anna Chiva, Associate Director Special Educational Needs, Achieving for Children] and Enno Kuettner [Interim Designated Clinical Officer, CCG]
+Led by: Anna Chiva, Associate Director Special Educational Needs, Achieving for Children] and Alison Stewart, [Designated Clinical Officer, CCG]

-- 1) Make sure that EHCPs are good quality. - 2) Deliver new training about EHCPs. - 3) Support organisations to take part in annual EHCP reviews. - 4) Make sure Annual Reviews are of good quality. - 5) Improve the SEND case management system.
+- 1) Review and improve our information, like the Golden Binder. - 2) Review how well we do needs assessments for EHCPs. - 3) Review the quality of EHCPs, and make improvements where needed.
+This will include training about writing EHCPs. - 4) Support organisations to take part in annual EHCP reviews. - 5) Make sure Annual Reviews are of good quality. - 6) Improve the SEND case management system.